donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_simple/exercise.md

 # Exercise: simple batch job

-In this exercise will get you familiar with the commands for managing cluster jobs.
+The aim of this exercise is to get you familiar with the torque client tools for submitting and managing cluster jobs.
 We will firstly create a script that calls the `sleep` command for a given period of time.
 After that, we are going to submit the script as jobs to the cluster.

 ## Tasks